Authenticity: The Secret Ingredient to B2B Content Marketing

-Instead of the traditional framing of beginning with the case study subject’s problem, Salesforce begins the case study by framing it around their company’s identity and telling the story from there.
+Instead of the traditional framing of beginning the case study by presenting a problem their solution solved, Salesforce begins the case study by framing it around their identity and telling the story from there.
 By first illuminating their why, Salesforce gets buyers ready to listen and understand their product and as it relates to their values.

 Uberflip: Brand voice on social Media

-Social media copy is content too, and Uberflip uses social as a unique opportunity to use brand voice alone to convey authenticity.
-Instead of the removed, professional tone B2B companies often take on social in other content, the Uberflip employs one that humanizes otherwise dry content and engages an audience.
+Social media copy is content too, and Uberflip uses social as a unique opportunity to use brand voice to convey authenticity.
+Instead of the removed, professional tone B2B companies often take on social in other content, Uberflip employs a voice that humanizes otherwise dry content and engages their audience.

 You can see how they use an authentic social voice to promote other events and content, like an out-of-the-box blog post, community event, and company spirit day.

 In this blog post featured on Kapost’s website, they approach authenticity from several different angles.
 This blog post acts like a self case study where the marketing team at Kapost earns major authenticity points: the narrative structure centering around their own failure and eventual success builds trust with the reader immediately.